kannans89/RustRepo/29_Concurrency/29_Concurrency.md

 ### Creating a Thread

 The thread::spawn function is used to create a new thread.The spawn function takes a closure as parameter.
-The closure defines code that shouldd be executed by the thread.The following example prints some text from a main thread and other text from a new thread.
+The closure defines code that should be executed by the thread.The following example prints some text from a main thread and other text from a new thread.

 ```rust
 //import the necessary modules